alee2602/alee2602/README.md

 ⚡ I'm a fourth-year Computer Science student at Universidad del Valle de Guatemala

 🌱 I am quite self-disciplined and always eager to learn!
-Currently, I am learning about data mining asn AI.
+Currently, I am learning about data mining and AI.

 🔭 At the moment, my area of interest is data science.